ItuMilla/printf/README.md

-My first pairing programming task
+Our first pairing programming task